circuitsable/SCARTAudioExtractor/README.md

 ![Board in use](images/usage.jpg)

-Note: Has not yet been used, only tested with multimeter.
+Note: Video output has not been tested yet, waiting on a SCART to SCART cable.
+Audio works fine however.

 # Why/About